DeltaGroupNJUPT/QuickVina2-GPU/README.md

-# QVina-GPU
+# QuickVina 2-GPU

-QVina-GPU is proposed to parallelize the efficient QVina2 docking software, which can exploit the highly-parallel hardware architecture to speed up the process of molecule docking.
+QuickVina 2-GPU is proposed to parallelize the efficient QVina2 docking software, which can exploit the highly-parallel hardware architecture to speed up the process of molecule docking.

 ## Compiling and Running